 After mastering the basics in your criminal law and procedure courses, you’ll expand your substantive knowledge into a variety of areas, including white collar crime, juvenile law, and international and comparative studies.
 You’ll also develop trial practice skills in many of the elective courses and put them to use by competing on our championship trial and moot court teams and by completing externships with judges, prosecutors and public defenders.
-As a capstone to the certificate, you must complete a substantial writing project under the supervision of a faculty member as described below.
+As a capstone, you must complete a substantial writing project under the supervision of a faculty member as described below.

-You must earn 18 credit hours from the elective courses listed below and maintain a 3.0 GPA within the Criminal Law and Procedure certificate.
+You must earn 18 credit hours from the elective courses listed below and maintain a 3.0 GPA within the Criminal Law and Procedure concentration.
 In addition, you must complete a substantial writing project.
 The substantial writing project may be taken for 1, 2 or 3 credit hours, must be completed under the supervision of a faculty member and must have a substantial focus on criminal law and procedure.
 Trial briefs or work completed as part of a trial or appellate team may not be used to satisfy the substantial writing project requirement.
 Take-home exams also do not qualify as substantial writing projects.

 Students may complete the substantial writing project by: